ManiacalLabs/Engravinator.com/docs/mk1/BOM_Guide.md

 ## Controller & Stepper Drivers

 The [Maniacal Labs Platypus](https://maniacallabs.com/platypus) controller was designed specifically with the Engravinator in mind and all guides assume you will be using this controller.
 However, any 2+ axis controller with laser support should work fine.
-So if you have a preferred controller we won't be insulted
+So if you have a preferred controller, we won't be insulted.

-For stepper drivers, if your controller of course does not have them built in, we highly recommend the TMC2208 SilentStepStick, as listed in the BOM.
+For stepper drivers, if your controller does not have them built in, we highly recommend the TMC2208 SilentStepStick, as listed in the BOM.
 Any StepStick / Pololu style driver that supports at least 1/16 microstepping should work though.

 ## Wiring